B.F. Day Introduction

 - Parent to Parent: King County Facebook Group

-If you need to be reimbursed by the PTSA, please fill out the form below.
+- If you need to be reimbursed by the PTSA, please fill out the form below.

-Reimbursements are (generally) processed once per week.
+- Reimbursements are (generally) processed once per week.
 Reimbursement requests submitted by Friday at 8am will normally be available for pick-up by the following Tuesday morning.

-Reimbursement checks can be picked up in the Treasurer’s Mailbox located in the B.F.
-Day Office Mailroom.
-Note, during school breaks there will be delays in reimbursements.
+Note: During school breaks there will be delays in reimbursements.
 If you have concerns about reimbursement timing, reach out to the Treasurer to work out a plan.

 - Center for the Developing Child: Harvard University